 ADM 690 Thesis(6.0); 6cr.
 A specific research on a significant topic selected by the candidate upon consultation with advisor.
+Prerequisite:COA 652 and Passing a minimum of 21 credit hours.

 COA 610 Theories of Mass Communication (3.0); 3 cr.
 Studies various theories that explain the origins, developments, uses, abuses and effects of communication messages and explains the relationship between theoretical concepts and their application.
 Areas of study include media and violence, agenda-setting theory, uses and gratifications approach, etc...